 Membership-based organizations run on members.
 They form the core of the organization, and it is very important to keep them coming back.
 It is usual for a certain percentage of your members to drop out after they join.
 It happens everywhere.
 If your churn rate is 5% or below, you’re good.
 If it is between 5% to 10%, it is normal.
 However, if your churn rate is above 10%, you will have to do something about it.

 According to Mckinsey, satisfied customers are less likely to cancel their membership.
 So, what can you do to keep your customers happy with their member experience, and how do you reduce churn?
 Here are our top seven tips to reduce your churn rate!

 Your promotional activity needs to be well-planned.
 Make sure people know what they are signing up for before they become your members.
 List out the membership benefits.
 Providing relevant content will help your members feel valued and encourage them to come back for more.
 Find your tribe of people and reduce unnecessary churn rates.

 2. Focus on a good onboarding process.

 When new members join, they require guidance to understand how your organization works.
-Do not send them a welcome email and do nothing.
+Do not send them a welcome email, and do nothing.
 Make sure you follow up for at least a year to make them feel at home.
-Guide them towards the content that will be useful to them.
+Guide them toward the content that will be useful to them.
 Let them know that you are available to help them should they feel a little lost.
 Make sure you welcome your members and help them feel special.

 3. Keep members engaged.

-It is important to let your customers know that they are important.
+It is essential to let your customers know that they are important.
 One way to do this is by keeping them engaged.
 Conduct surveys and polls, encourage them to interact with other members of the community.
 Make every engagement personalized and exciting.

 It is important to remember that they do not feel ghosted right after the first welcome email you send to them.
 However, do keep in mind that this does not mean that you can bombard them with multiple emails and constant messages that they begin to feel suffocated.
 Find the right balance.